Graduation

 Vice Chancellor's Medal

-- Being awarded this medal precludes the student from winning a School Prize or a Vice Chancellor's Achievement Award - instead the student with the next highest mark would receive the latter prize
+• Being awarded this medal precludes the student from winning a School Prize or a Vice Chancellor's Achievement Award or a Subject Prize or a Dissertation/Final Project Prize.
+Instead the student with the next highest mark would receive the latter prize.

 School Prizes

-- There are five School Prizes awarded to the undergraduate students with the highest classification mark in each School
+• There are 5 School Prizes awarded to the undergraduate students with the highest classification mark in each School.

-- Being awarded a School Prize precludes a student from winning the Vice Chancellor's Achievement Award for that School – instead, the student with the next highest mark would receive the latter prize
+• Being awarded a School Prize precludes a student from winning the Vice Chancellor's Achievement Award for that School or a Subject Prize or a Dissertation/Final Project Prize.
+Instead, the student with the next highest mark would receive the latter prize.

-- There are five Vice Chancellor's Achievement Awards awarded to the undergraduate student with the highest classification mark who fulfils the particular entry requirements detailed below in each School
+• There are 5 Vice Chancellor's Achievement Awards awarded to the undergraduate student with the highest classification mark who fulfils the particular entry requirements detailed below in each School.

-- Awarded to the student with the highest classification mark for the programme prize group, where 12 or more students successfully complete their intended award
+• Awarded to the student with the highest classification mark for the subject prize group, where 10 or more students successfully complete their intended award.

-- Awarded to eligible undergraduate and taught postgraduate programmes
+• Awarded to eligible undergraduate and taught postgraduate programmes, which are organised into subject prize groupings.

 Final Project and Dissertation Prizes

-- Awarded to the student with the highest mark in the designated module(s) for the programme prize group, where 12 or more students successfully complete their intended award
+• Awarded to the student with the highest mark in the designated module(s) for the subject prize group, where 10 or more students successfully complete their intended award.

 Ann Green Prize for Contribution to University Music

-Awarded to the student with the highest mark for the Level 6 module 'Ensembles and Leadership' (or other modules as nominated by the Subject Director)
+• Awarded to the student with the highest mark for the Level 6 module 'Ensembles and Leadership' (or other modules as nominated by the Associate Head).

 Institute for Social Justice Student Prize

-- Awarded to an undergraduate student, graduating in November, who has evidenced their investment, engagement and understanding of social justice issues through their curricula in a manner that has impacted upon themselves and/or the wider community.
+• Awarded to an undergraduate student, graduating in November, who has evidenced their investment, engagement and understanding of social justice issues through their curriculum or other opportunities they have taken up at York St John, in a manner that has impacted upon themselves and/or the wider community.

-- Nominations are welcomed from current undergraduate final year students.
-The nomination must be seconded on the form by a member of academic staff from within their school.
+• Nominations are welcomed from current undergraduate final year students.
 Full details and tips for completing the nomination are found on the nomination form.

 Note:

-- Programme-related prizes awarded from the SITS record require a minimum constituency of 12 successful students.
+1. Subject-related prizes awarded from the student record system require a minimum constituency of 10 successful students.

-- If two (or more) students tie for a prize, then it is awarded it to both (all).
-The full cash amount is given to both (all) for Final Project / Dissertation Prizes and Programme Prizes, but is split equally between joint winners of the Vice Chancellor's Medal or a School Prize or a Vice Chancellor's Achievement Award.
+2. If 2 (or more) students tie for a prize, then it is awarded as follows.
+The full cash amount is given to all joint winners for Final Project / Dissertation Prizes and Subject Prizes, but is split equally between joint winners of the Vice Chancellor's Medal or a School Prize or a Vice Chancellor's Achievement Award.